Smexxin/Spoofer/README.md

 ***

-**Simple spoofer for FiveM**
+**Discord Support & Sell**
-> - HEX spoofer which have been called a rat.
+> - Craete Cheating Private // Not Detected & If Banned = Refund
-> - I hope you guys enjoy selling this :D
+> - Contact Discord to order.

 ***